-- Hot dip zinc-coated carbon steel sheet.
-For use only in sealed profiles or systems where no moisture can come into contact with the reinforcement. - Carbon steel sections with a corrosion resistant coating conforming to the same requirements for galvanized sheet reinforcement.
+- reinforcement.
 For use only in sealed profiles or systems where no moisture can come into contact with the reinforcement. - Austenitic stainless steel sheet or strip.
 Can be used in any type of profile or system. - Extruded aluminium alloy.
 This type of reinforcement can be used in any type of profile or system.

 Glazing details: State whether single or double glazed and any particular requirements for the type/ thickness of glass if to be factory glazed.
-State if safety and/ or patterned glass is required, noting the position of such glass in the unit build up, and note if units are to be internally or externally beaded.
 Specify site glazing in section L40.

 Ironmongery/ Accessories (clause 350): Many window ranges are supplied complete with all necessary hardware.
-Use this item to describe components supplied as standard and any variations or extras, e.g. security measures such as security tape or clips.
-Only include items to be supplied and fixed by others should be specified in section P21.
+Use this item to describe components supplied as standard and any variations or extras.
+Only include items to be supplied by the window manufacturer.
+Components to be supplied and fixed by others should be specified in section P21.

-Ironmongery/ Accessories (clauses 360, 380): List the items required, including locking, security and safety devices and systems.
+Ironmongery/ Accessories (clauses 360, 380): List the items required, including locking, security and safety devices.
 State material and finish where relevant.
 It is essential that the manufacturer is notified at an early stage if ventilators are to be provided, so that they can be incorporated in the design of the window.

 Where proprietary products are to be specified rather than giving generic descriptions, insert As section P21 and include suitable clauses in that section to cover requirements.

 Fixing: See clause 783.
 Insert, e.g.

 Lug fixing.

 Through frame fixing.